TransitFit: combined multi-instrument exoplanet transit fitting for JWST, HST and ground-based transmission spectroscopy studies: Applications of

 The approaches to LDC fitting in these previous studies differ. \citet{WASP-127b_2020b} fix the LDCs for all spectral channels at the white-light values predicted for WASP-127 using the quadratic law of \citet{Claret2000}. \citet{WASP-127b_NaK&Li} also use a quadratic limb-darkening law, but instead find the highest likelihood values for each channel and fit using a Gaussian prior of width $0.1$, sourcing the initial predictions from the Kurucz ATLAS9 stellar atmosphere models \citep{ATLAS9}.

-Using the SPEARNET telescope network, we have obtained eight photometric light curves in six different wavebands from six transits of WASP-127~b, including the first published transits observed in the $u'$-band.
-The four telescopes used in these observations were: \begin{description} \item \emph{The 2.4m Thai National Telescope (TNT)}: Located at the Thai National Observatory (TNO), the TNT observations of WASP-127b were conducted using ULTRASPEC \citep{Dhillon2014}, which uses a $1024\times1024$~pixel high-speed frame-transfer EMCCD camera with a field-of-view of $7.68 \times 7.68$~arcmin$^{2}$.
+Using the SPEARNET telescope network, we have obtained six photometric light curves in four different wavebands from five transits of WASP-127~b, including the first published transits observed in the $u'$-band.
+The three telescopes used in these observations were: \begin{description} \item \emph{The 2.4m Thai National Telescope (TNT)}: Located at the Thai National Observatory (TNO), the TNT observations of WASP-127b were conducted using ULTRASPEC \citep{Dhillon2014}, which uses a $1024\times1024$~pixel high-speed frame-transfer EMCCD camera with a field-of-view of $7.68 \times 7.68$~arcmin$^{2}$.
 The dead time between exposures on this setup is $14$~ms.

-\item \emph{A 0.5~m telescope at the Thai National Observatory (TRT-TNO)}: The TRT-TNO is part of the Thai Robotic Telescope Network operated by the National Astronomical Research Institute of Thailand (NARIT).
-It is a Schmidt-Cassegrain telescope that uses an Apogee Altra U9000 $3056 \times 3056$~pixels CCD camera with a field-of-view of $58 \times 58$~arcmin$^{2}$ for imaging.
-We note that since our observations of WASP-127~b were taken, this telescope has been upgraded to an aperture of $1$~m.

 \item \emph{A 0.7~m telescope at Gao Mei Gu observatory (TRT-GAO)} The TRT-GAO is also part of the Thai Robotic Telescope Network, and is located at Gao Mei Gu observatory in Lijiang, China.
 Observations were taken using an Andor iKon-L 936 $2048\times2048$ CCD with a field of view of $20.9\times20.9$~arcmin$^2$.